 We started our work at the hospital after our cultural and language training at VSN.
 We were based at Kathmandu Model Hospital in Neurosurgery and Paediatrics.
 It was fascinating to see the similarities and differences between healthcare in Nepal and the UK.
 Our teams at the hospital were very welcoming and we learned a lot during our time there.
 We were also able to volunteer at a local clinic in Kathmandu which VSN also organized for us, close to our home.
 It was an interesting experience, especially from an infectious diseases point of view.

 On our free days we visited many places around Kathmandu.
 We went for hiking with a group in a national park close to the Kathmandu city.

-After our time in Kathmandu we went to Pokhara by bus- which VSN again organised for us.
-We went on a short trek in Pokhara up to Australia Camp organised by VSN and were able to see some lovely views.
+After our time in Kathmandu we went to Pokhara by bus- which VSN again organized for us.
+We went on a short trek in Pokhara up to Australia Camp organized by VSN and were able to see some lovely views.
 Pokhara is a beautiful city and we recommend a trip there to anyone coming to Nepal!